 Introduction

-Ajwain (Trachyspermum ammi L. Sprague) belongs to family Apiaceae is a native of Egypt and is a popular seed spice crop in India.
+Ajwain (Trachyspermum ammi L. Sprague) belongs to family Apiaceae, is a native of Egypt and is a popular seed spice crop in India.
 It is an annual herbaceous plant bearing small egg shaped grayish brown fruits.
 The major Ajwain producing countries are India, Persia, Iran, Egypt, Afghanistan, Pakistan and North Africa.
-In India its production is concentrated mainly in Rajasthan, Gujarat, Andhra Pradesh, Madhya Pradesh, Bihar, Uttar Pradesh, Tamil Nadu and West Bengal.
+In India, its production is concentrated mainly in Rajasthan, Gujarat, Andhra Pradesh, Madhya Pradesh, Bihar, Uttar Pradesh, Tamil Nadu and West Bengal.
 The major importing countries for Indian Awain are Dubai, Yeman, Malasiya, Indonesia, Singapur, Pakistan, Saudi Arabia, UAE and USA (Meena et al. 2009).

 Ajwain owes its characteristic odor and taste to the presence of an essential oil (2-4 %).
 Other constituents in the seeds include sugars, tannins and glycosides.
 It is a cold loving crop and mainly grown during rabi season in India.
 In some pockets of the country, it is also grown as kharif crop.
 Moderately cool and dry climate favors good plant growth and flowering.
 Avoidance of high humidity especially after flowering is beneficial.
 Continuous moist and cloudy weather invites insect – pests and a number of diseases.
-It needs a temperature between 15-27 0C with relative humidity of 60-70% during its growth period and requires relatively warm weather during seed development
+It needs a temperature between 15-27 ℃ with relative humidity of 60-70% during its growth period and requires relatively warm weather during seed development